MKmknd/bouffier-java/README.md

     └── {{Java sources}}
 ```

-So, you need to create a directory in this format and mount it.
+So, you need to create a directory following this format and mount it in your docker image.

 ### `BOUFFIER_JAVA_FORMAT`
-The format of output AST file. (default is `yaml`)
+The format of generated AST files. (default is `yaml`)

 You can choose the following formats: